|Breast Reconstruction With Implant|

 - Physical exam

 - Blood tests

 - Electrocardiogram (ECG, EKG)

-- Make sure you talk to your doctor about the medications you are taking, including over-the-counter drugs and supplements (such as ginkgo, vitamin E).
-Some medications, like aspirin, may need to be stopped for one week before surgery.
-You may also need to stop taking blood-thinning medications like warfarin or clopidogrel before surgery, since they increase the risk of bleeding.
+- Talk to your doctor about the medications you are taking, including over-the-counter drugs and supplements.
+Some medications may need to be stopped for one week before surgery.

 - Arrange for a ride to and from the procedure.